Jetseen vs Flamingo vs Domicile365: which residency tracker is right for you?

 Pricing

-Jetseen: One plan. $59.99 per year.
+Jetseen: One plan. $119 Lifetime Access.
 Everything included.
-No free tier, no tiered feature set to decode.
-You pay once and get all 12+ rule types, custom rules, and proactive guidance.
+No tiered feature set to decode.
+You pay once and get all 13 rule types, custom rules, and proactive guidance.

-Flamingo: Three tiers, ranging from $29.99 to $119 per year.
+Flamingo: Three tiers, ranging from $29.99 to $119 per year after a 30-day full-feature access period.
 The entry price is lower than Jetseen's.
-Whether you need the higher tiers depends on what features they gate.
-If you're on iOS and travel lightly, the lower tier may cover everything you need.
+Whether you need the higher tiers depends on which compliance features you want unlocked.

 Rule coverage